clean-code-craft-tcq-1/test-for-analytics-Akhilahebbar/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+3. Write Minimum value from the csv when the input value is minimum of all the elements.
+4. Write the Maximum value from csv when the input vaule is maximum of all the elements.
+5. Write the count of breaches in csv file current month when the current month is passed as a parameter.
+6. Write "Report not found" when the report in the not stored in the server.
+7. Write "Error occured while reading data" from csvreadfunction when exception occured during operation(in the server like shutdown)
-1. _enter a test
+8. _enter a test
-1. _enter a test
+9. _enter a test

 (add more)